International Public Interest Work in U.S. Governments

 Unfortunately, there is no one formula that works best and guarantees seamless transitions between public and private sector employment.
 Rather than concern yourself with which sector is preferable, the better path is to first choose your field of practice based on your passions and interests.
 Some fields, such as tax, telecommunications, criminal law, SEC enforcement, development, trade and antitrust, lend themselves to both public and private sector work.
 Other fields of practice do not make it as easy to transition between sectors.
 Alumni, professors and networking contacts are great sources of information on whether going down a particular career path may preclude or enhance opportunities to work for the federal government.

 There are more than 170 foreign embassies located in Washington, D.C. and an almost equivalent number of foreign consulates located in several major cities including New York, Boston, Chicago and San Francisco.
 Boston alone has more than 52 consulates and New York City has more than 100.
 The primary purpose of foreign embassies and consulates is to promote business interests and help foreign governments attract U.S. business opportunities.
 This is in contrast to U.S. embassies located in foreign countries where there is a slightly different mission as noted above.
 Despite the difference in focus of U.S. and foreign embassies, both can be accessed through networking.
 Getting to know the consul general and economic consulates from countries where you would like to work is an excellent way to develop contacts and handle issues that arise in international work.
 Most foreign embassies and consulates will employ U.S. citizens if there is a specific need to fill that requires knowledge and experience of the U.S. government or the private sector.
-A complete listing of foreign embassies, as well as selected embassy jobs in the U.S., are posted at www.politixgroup.com/forusa.htm.
-A complete guide to embassies in Washington, D.C. is posted at www.embassy.org.
+Read a complete guide to embassies in Washington, D.C.
+Learn about special considerations for international J.D.s.